sh977218/CDE/README.md

 Now, you need the app running in some way when you run the test.

-We have include a script, start-test-instance.sh, that, in addition to running all the tests, also runs the app.
+We have included a script, start-test-instance.sh, that, in addition to running all the tests, also runs the app.
 We suggest that you use it.

 (Don’t forget to have elastic and mongo running while you run the app, even if you are running it throught he start-test-instance script)